Some estimates suggest that over ten million Americans are affected by TMJ. Could you be one of them?

 Not sure if your symptoms are adding up to something serious?
 Take our TMJ self-screening test to find out.
 If you experience some of these symptoms, it’s a good idea to schedule an appointment with an experienced TMJ dentist who can examine you and provide you with a diagnosis.
 After all, self-screening could help you identify the source of your pain, but won’t help treat it.

 Once your dentist has diagnosed you with TMJ, you have treatment options that can reduce or eliminate your symptoms and prevent further damage to your temporomandibular joint.

 A neuromuscular dentist like Dr. Kevin Berry is well equipped to examine your specific circumstances and help you find the treatment plan that works for you.
 There are plenty of options for treatment depending on the severity of your TMJ and other factors.

 A bite splint (an appliance much like a mouth guard) can retrain the jaw to rest in the correct position, and orthodontics like braces can do the same work more permanently.
 If it’s your teeth that are pushing your jaw into a poor position, reconstructive dentistry may be enough to solve the problem.
-Your dentist can even use BOTOX® to encourage your muscles to relax, or TMJ Next Generation, an exciting new treatment that utilizes earbuds to retrain the jaw through the positioning of the ear canal.
+Your dentist can even use BOTOX® to encourage your muscles to relax.

 Whatever your symptoms, TMJ treatment can relieve your pain and discomfort and prevent further damage to your jaw and teeth.
 If you need an experienced TMJ dentist in Denver, call (303) 691-0267 or contact us online today to make an appointment.